richelbilderbeek/teaching/who_is_richel/README.md

 ## References

  * [1] <https://github.com/richelbilderbeek/teaching>
+ * [Anderson & Krathwohl, 2001] Anderson, Lorin W., and David R. Krathwohl.
+A taxonomy for learning, teaching, and assessing: A revision of Bloom's taxonomy of educational objectives: complete edition.
+Addison Wesley Longman, Inc., 2001.
  * [Bell, 2020] Bell, Mike.
 The fundamentals of teaching: A five-step model to put the research evidence into practice.
 Routledge, 2020.
  * [Hattie, 2012] Hattie, John.
 Visible learning for teachers: Maximizing impact on learning.
 Routledge, 2012.
+ * [Hattie, 2023] Hattie, John.
+Visible learning: The sequel: A synthesis of over 2,100 meta-analyses relating to achievement.
+Routledge, 2023.
+ * [Hattie & Clarke, 2018] Hattie, John, and Shirley Clarke.
+Visible learning: feedback.
+Routledge, 2018.
  * [Schwartz, 2012] Schwartz, Beth M., and Regan AR Gurung.
 Evidence-based teaching for higher education.
 American Psychological Association, 2012.